 Clonard Monastery, with its mosaics and stained glass window, and ‘Rise’, a 37.5 metre tall sculpture on the Falls Road.
 All of it in some way, associated with the troubles, or the solutions.

-While the Gaeltacht Quarter is primarily residential, if you want to spend some time there during your stay in Belfast, there are some B&Bs, guest houses, and economically priced hotels around the area.
+While the Gaeltacht Quarter is primarily residential, if you want to spend some time there during your stay in Belfast, there are a few B&Bs, guest houses, and economically priced appartments around the area.

 6. Belfast airports, where to stay in Belfast for those time-is-of-the-essence trips